IBM/Kubernetes-Lite/README.md

 ## Examples

-For examples using the library please continue reading down bellow or checkout our [examples](./examples/) folder
+For examples using the library, please continue reading down below or check our [examples](./examples/) folder.

 ## Installation